rajmic/Speech-Transmission-Index-STI/README.md

 <a id="3">[3]</a>
 Farina, A. _Simultaneous Measurement of Impulse Response and Distortion With a Swept-Sine Technique_.
 AES Preprint, 2000.
 [Available at: https://www.researchgate.net/publication/2456363_Simultahneous_Measurement_of_Impulse_Response_and_Distortion_With_a_Swept-Sine_Technique]

+<a id="4">[4]</a>
+Rajmic, P., Schimmel, J., Cieslar, Š. _A MATLAB toolbox for Computation of Speech Transmission Index (STI)_.
+The 17th International Congress on Ultra Modern Telecommunications and Control Systems (ICUMT), Florence, Italy, November 2025.

 &copy; Šimon Cieslar, Pavel Záviška, Jiří Schimmel, Pavel Rajmic, Brno University of Technology, 2023&ndash;2025